 Nine countries have their dominant language.
 In some areas, Quechua, Guaraní, and Aymara, among other indigenous languages, are useful alongside Spanish.

-Portuguese is Brazil’s only official and national language, and Spanish is not much preferred.
-As Portuguese is like Spanish, your Spanish ability can assist you in grasping a few concepts rapidly.
+Portuguese is Brazil’s only official and national language, and Spanish is not much preferred as Portuguese is like Spanish.
+Your Spanish ability can assist you in grasping a few concepts rapidly.

 6. Spanish speakers in Africa